Registration Details TBA

 Spend the day exploring 18th-century food traditions at the Elmendorph Inn!
 A historic foodways interpreter will demonstrate period cooking techniques using the Inn’s kitchen and hearth, sharing insights into local traditions, seasonality, and the agricultural changes that shaped the Hudson Valley’s past.
-This event is part of our special Hardscrabble Day Open House!
-Learn more.
+This program is part of our Hardscrabble Day Open House and will be on-going all day from 10 AM to 4PM.
+No registration required, but a zoom link will be available for hybrid viewing.

 Presenter Bio: